joerivanveen/wp-reading-progress/readme.txt

 Joeri (ruige hond)

 == Installation ==
-1. Install the plugin by clicking 'Install now' below, or by downloading the code an pasting it in your plugins folder
+1. Install the plugin by clicking 'Install now' below, or the 'Download' button, and put the WP-reading-progress folder in your plugins folder

 2. By default it only works on single blog posts and uses an orange colour